 ISO 14001 is today the most widely implemented environmental management system standard in the world.
 To be certified in conformity with this standard, a company/organization has to maintain regulatory compliance and provide evidence for continuous improvement of its environmental performance.

 The key elements of an ISO-14001 are:

 Environmental Policy

-the environmental policy and the requirements to pursue this policy via objectives, targets, and environmental programs the analysis of the environmental aspects of the organization (including its processes, products and services as well as the goods and services used by the organization);
+• the environmental policy and the requirements to pursue this policy via objectives, targets, and environmental programs

 Planning